brunofray/FlexBlog/README.md

 # FlexBlog
-Project "FlexBlog" developed for Origamid.
+Project "FlexBlog" developed in course "CSS Flexbox" for Origamid.